-Address: 173 Mona Vale Road, Ingleside, NSW 2010
+Bahá’í House of Worship | 173 Mona Vale Rd, Ingleside, NSW 2010

-An hour’s drive away from the Bahá’í temple, The Entrance is a beautiful seaside town on the scenic Central Coast of NSW.
-With Lake Tuggerah on one side and the deep blue waters of the Pacific Ocean on the other, this seaside town offers many water sport activities.
+Voted as one of the 10 must-visit Australian towns of 2021, The Entrance is a beautiful seaside town on the scenic Central Coast of New South Wales.
+With Lake Tuggerah on one side and the deep blue waters of the Pacific Ocean on the other, this coastal town offers more than just water sport activities.
 Take a walk along the The Entrance Heritage Walk and Coast to Lake Walk or head over to the North Entrance beach which is flanked to the north by Wyrrabalong National Park and by the Entrance Channel opening to Tuggerah Lakes to the south.